mikiyam/nopasanada/_posts/2020-05-25-using-zoom.md

 ---

-During a break from reading activities, Rolling Books has been spending more time with the ethnic minority families and found that Zoom is not a practical tool.
+During the break from reading activities, Rolling Books has been spending more time with the ethnic minority families and have identified other needs the families may have.

 <!--more-->